-That quote did come from published reports this year, though that was said about the earnings six months ago, not the most recent report.
-The story from the Nikkei Asian Review was indeed headlined “Foxconn earnings beat market estimates on booming 5G demand” … and like this most recent quarter the basic story was that the results beat expectations… but were still worse than last year, with profits falling 7% despite revenue growing by 12%).
+That quote did come from published reports, but that news came in the first quarter last year, not the most recent report.
+The story from the Nikkei Asian Review was indeed headlined “Foxconn earnings beat market estimates on booming 5G demand.”

-And yes, Foxconn did top that $164 billion revenue mark that was estimated for 2019… they have already hit $175 billion for the trailing four quarters, so yes, the company is now set to bring in more revenue than IBM, Facebook and even Google.
+And yes, Foxconn did top that $164 billion revenue mark that was estimated for 2019… and this year, they have already hit $170 billion for the trailing four quarters, which is about flat over the past year, so yes, the company is now set to bring in more revenue than IBM, Facebook and even Google.

 But in the end, that’s not a particularly interesting comparison.
 Sure, Foxconn brings in a lot more revenue than most companies — in fact, it’s among the 50 largest companies in the world when you measure by sales.

-And Foxconn’s revenue is even growing a bit, though not near as fast as Alphabet or Facebook — Alphabet, in fact, has almost caught up with Foxconn on the revenue front ($148 billion in revenue over the past four quarters, versus $175 billion for Foxconn).
+And the lack of growth means lots of big companies might catch up eventually — Alphabet, in fact, has almost caught up with Foxconn on the revenue front ($166 billion in revenue over the past four quarters, versus $170 billion for Foxconn).

 You could use different comparators if you wish, as well — Foxconn sales are well below those of Walmart (the largest in the world, over $500 billion), Apple, Berkshire Hathaway, Toyota, ExxonMobil, CVS, Amazon… there are quite a few biggies out there.

-Much of what is going on now is a game of trying to figure out what will happen with China and with iPhone sales… Hon Hai is arguably depressed partly because of the trade dispute, but more clearly because its biggest customer, Apple, is seeing slackening of demand for new iPhones.
+Much of what is going on now, other than guessing at the pace of recovery from COVID-19, is a game of trying to figure out what will happen with China and with iPhone sales… Hon Hai is arguably depressed partly because of the ongoing trade dispute and supply chain disruptions, but will probably react some to Apple’s update later this week on iPhone sales and projections.
 Having Apple raise prices on iPhones as they’ve been doing helps Apple keep revenues relatively high, but it doesn’t help Foxconn — they’re getting paid to assemble the phones, and what matters most to them is the volume of phones sold, not the revenue that Apple books for those phones.
 (The recent iPhones were priced below what a lot of analysts expected, which might help volume, but apparently the pre-orders of the new iPhones have not been overwhelming as of yet.)

 Is greatness coming?
-I remain pretty unimpressed with Foxconn, partly because its entwined in both US/China and Taiwan/China disputes, and company watchers worried about founder Terry Gou becoming much more politically active and taking leave of the company in order to maybe make an independent run for President of Taiwan after losing the Kuomintang primary, though he announced just today that he was pulling out of that race (which is arguably good for Foxconn — think of the “brand risk” that investors worried about with Starbucks’ Howard Schulz running for president, for some comparison), but I’ve mostly been unimpressed because it has been huge and theoretically dominant for many years… and is still apparently a “price taker,” not a “price maker.”
-Having $175 billion in revenue and an arguably dominant position as the biggest contract manufacturer in the world apparently doesn’t mean all that much if Apple, for whom you effectively act as an (almost unprofitable) manufacturing subsidiary, has you over a barrel.
+I remain pretty unimpressed with Foxconn, partly because its entwined in both US/China and Taiwan/China disputes (lots of folks look at Hong Kong being crushed under Beijing’s heel, and see Taiwan coming next), and company watchers worried about founder Terry Gou becoming much more politically active and taking leave of the company in order to maybe make an independent run for President of Taiwan after losing the Kuomintang primary, though he pulled out of that race last year, but I’ve mostly been unimpressed because it has been huge and theoretically dominant for many years… and is still apparently a “price taker,” not a “price maker.”
+Having $170 billion in revenue and an arguably dominant position as the biggest contract manufacturer in the world apparently doesn’t mean all that much if Apple, for whom you effectively act as an (almost unprofitable) manufacturing subsidiary, has you over a barrel.

-Yes, Foxconn has built up amazing capabilities… yes, they have a ton of patents… but guessing at when they will be able to extract more value from the electronics manufacturing supply chain instead of having to support the margins of Huawei, Apple and their many, many other customers has so far been disappointing for investors… I’d be more tempted, frankly, by their fellow Taiwanese mega-cap Taiwan Semiconductor (TWM), which is the world’s biggest contract fabricator for all those fabless chip companies — they’re not growing earnings either right now, partly due to the trade war and phone sale cycles, and the stock has also disappointed for decades and is more richly valued than Foxconn at the moment, but they are far more profitable and I expect they’ll have much more pricing power than Foxconn, and could grow nicely with chip demand in this next wave of technological advancement (5G, AI, etc.).
-Not that I’m buying TSM, either, I just think it looks more attractive than Foxconn.
+Yes, Foxconn has built up amazing capabilities… yes, they have a ton of patents… but guessing at when they will be able to extract more value from the electronics manufacturing supply chain instead of having to support the margins of Huawei, Apple and their many, many other customers has so far been disappointing for investors… Last year I reiterated that I’d be more tempted by their fellow Taiwanese mega-cap Taiwan Semiconductor (TWM), which is the world’s biggest contract fabricator for all those fabless chip companies — they weren’t growing earnings at the time, either, partly due to the trade war and phone sale cycles, and the stock has also disappointed for decades and was (and is) more richly valued than Foxconn, but they are far more profitable and I expect they’ll have much more pricing power than Foxconn, and could grow nicely with chip demand in this next wave of technological advancement (5G, AI, etc.).
+Not that I’m buying TSM, either, and I sadly didn’t buy it last year when I first wrote those words… I just think it looks more attractive than Foxconn.